dark-magic/dark-magic/README.md

 ### Yo there, welcome to dark magic 👋
 While the dark arts have a bad reputation, overall, dark magic is not, by definition, "evil" magic.
 Indeed, dark magic can be used for good as well as evil. (see [Harry Potter Dark Arts](https://harrypotter.fandom.com/wiki/Dark_Arts))

-> "Curiosity is not a sin….
-But we should exercise caution with our curiosity… yes, indeed." — Albus Dumbledore
+> “Curiosity is not a sin….
+But we should exercise caution with our curiosity… yes, indeed.” — Albus Dumbledore
 <br>

 ### The programming languages I use for my spells 🧙‍